magic-wormhole/magic-wormhole-protocols/dilation-protocol.md

 If the other peer happens to be on the same LAN, the local connection can be established without waiting for the router's response.

-(I'd like to see that feature removed, this stuff is already complicated enough with a signle hints message ~piegames)
+(I'd like to see that feature removed, this stuff is already complicated enough with a single hints message ~piegames)

 ### Connection Hint Format